 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.11 minutes getting to work every day.

-Ellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ellington doesn't have a public transportation system that people use for their commute.

 The per capita income in Ellington in 2022 was $22,464, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $89,856 for a family of four.